sanbox-irl/tween/README.md

 On the other hand, `TweenValue` needs to be implemented for any tweenable value.
 By default, all numerical types are already implemented in this library.
 Additionally, several math libs have a feature flag (see below) which gates an implementation for their structs as appropriate.

-If you'd like to PR a math library's types to implement `TweenValue` in this crate, please let me know.

 ## Going Fast ⚡️

 This library is, ultimately, a math library, and benefits enormously from being in release mode.